nating/whatsapp-stats/README.md

 # whatsapp-stats
-A program for generating statistics about a whatsapp chat.
+A program for generating statistics about a WhatsApp chat.

 (On hold until the 12th of May)